Cora Livingston: Professional wrestling career

 Hailing from Buffalo, New York, Livingston began wrestling with the circus at age 16, Where her first match to be documented took place on March 19, 1906, at the Lafayette Theatre in Buffalo.
 She defeated Laura Bennett in 1910 to be the "first to be recognized as Women's Champion of the World".
 As Livingston toured throughout the United States and Canada, she managed to build herself as a credible champion, as she faced the opponents like Bessie Farrar and Celina Pontos.
 On September 7, 1910, Livingston faced a local competitor May Nelson.
 They wrestled around 13 minutes until the police had to stop the match, due to fans who tried to storm into the ring as Livingston being rough with Nelson.
 The match between the two resumed two days after that incident, where Livingston suffered her first loss in her wrestling career, although the match wasn't for Livingston's championship.
 Livingston retained her championship title until her retirement.
+In her later years, she mentored and coached Mildred Burke.